 If you want to have fun along with acquiring the least space, then consider going with a mini-ITX case.
-They not only save you much space but are also good in keeping your system cool.
+They not only save you much space but are also good at keeping your system cool.

 For a more compact and portable gaming system, Mini-ITX gaming cases are the way to go.
 If you have a budget gaming system or even high-end gaming components, you can still fit them in the most compact gaming cases that are available today.
 These cases have got hundreds of positive reviews and serve best if you want to take your system to your friend’s house for a little party.